An Unwanted Child

 A Naked Savior

 There is a baby born in Luke 2:1-21.
-His mother is a young girl living in Roman subjection and poverty.
+His mother is a young virgin living in Roman subjection and poverty.
 His first bed is a feeding trough in a stable.
 He appears to be an outcast like the baby of Ezekiel 16.
 But the child of Luke 2 is like none other.

 On the day of His birth, the sky itself blazed with the glory of God.
 Multitudes of angels bellowed their praises from the heavens and rich gifts traveled to testify of His majesty (Matthew 2:1-12).
 Far from unwanted, the child of Luke 2 was the pleasure of heaven and the image of the invisible God, co-equal and co-eternal with the Father (1 Colossians 1:16).